rufathas/news-laravel/README.md

 in the project you can find a file called _**hello-news(postman dump).json**_.That is json endpoints.
 You can import it into postman as a collection

+If you want to run unit tests, in environments (.env) change key DB_HOST from mysql to localhost or 127.0.0.1